 A party may not file a motion regarding discovery until that party has made a good faith attempt to resolve the dispute.
 All efforts to resolve the dispute must be set forth in any subsequent discovery motion filed with this court.
 By this order, the court requires all parties to a discovery dispute to attempt to resolve it quickly and in good faith.
-Failure to do so could result in cost shifting and sanctions under Rules 37(a)(4) and 37(b)(2).
+Failure to do so could result in cost shifting and sanctions under Rule 37.